Discover India with Anupy Singla

 Agra - > Lucknow

 Visit the Taj Mahal at sunrise when the light makes it appear to float in soft mauves and pinks.
-Considered the greatest monument to love (and certainly the strongest magnet for any visitor to India) the mausoleum of Mumtaz Mahal is a masterpiece, and the ultimate refinement of Humayum's Tomb (visited in Delhi).
+Poet Rabindranath Tagore described it as “a teardrop on the cheek of eternity” and it is considered the greatest monument to love (and certainly the strongest magnet for any visitor to India).
+The mausoleum of Mumtaz Mahal is a masterpiece, and the ultimate refinement of Humayum's Tomb (visited in Delhi).
 Tour the interiors where the tombs of Mumtaz Mahal and Shah Jahan lie behind an ornate marble screen delicately decorated with semiprecious stones.
 Afterwards, return to the hotel for breakfast.

-After breakfast, visit the Agra Fort.
-This imposing red sandstone citadel, which predates the Taj Mahal, was begun as a defensive fort but completed as an elegant palace.
+The afternoon, explore Agra Fort.
+With the Taj Mahal overshadowing it, one can easily forget that Agra has one of the finest Mughal forts in India.
+Walking through courtyard after courtyard of this palatial red-sandstone and marble fortress, your amazement grows as the scale of what was built here begins to sink in.T his imposing red sandstone citadel, which predates the Taj Mahal, was begun as a defensive fort but completed as an elegant palace.
 It showcases the Mughal talent for blending art and architecture.
 The complex houses robust barracks and courtly and elegant palaces, pleasure gardens, and galleries.
 It also offers a stunning view of the Taj Mahal.

 Day 10 - February 19